takenet/blip-docs/source/includes/en/documents/account.md

 ## Account

 Represents an user account information.
-An account is an interaction with BLiP.
+An account is an interaction with Blip.
 Builder saves all account that sends a message as a [Contact](#contact) automatically.

 | MIME type                                 |
 |-------------------------------------------|